sendanor/docs.sendanor.com/src/pipelines/model/index.md

 execute operations on a system.

 Usually it is the local system where the software is running.
-However, our runner has a pluggable architecture which could support running actions on another system in the future.
+However, our runner has a pluggable architecture which could support running actions on another system in the future and to run on embedded OpenWRT systems for example.

 These models are JSON data structures encoded as UTF-8 character set.